inouetoukyou/leetcode-playground-local/README.md

 you can see all executable files.

 2. IDE mode (such as CLion)
 a.
-Copy `CMakeLists.txt.copy` as `CMakeLists.txt`
+If you want to compile the codes in `solutions`, create `CMakeLists.txt` in `solutions` .
 b.
-If you want to compile the codes in `solutions`, remove the `#` at line 18 in `CMakeLists.txt`
+Write source files in directory `mains` (such as `main.cpp` ) and optional associated input files in input/mains (such as `main.in` ).
 c.
-Complete `main.cpp` followed the examples in `test1.cpp` , `test2.cpp` or  files in dir `solutions` and `demos`.()
+Format of `main.cpp` can be referred to the examples in `test1.cpp` , `test2.cpp` or files in dir `solutions` and `demos`.
-d.
-Write source files in directory mains and associated input files(optional) in input/mains.
 e.
-Build your projects and debug.
+Build and debug.
-f.
-Every time you add new source file, if you use CLion, you can click Tools->CMake->Reload CMake Project to refresh CMake configuration.
+e.
+Every time you add new source files, you can click Tools->CMake->Reload CMake Project to refresh CMake configuration if you use CLion.